-If you believe that the lessor, agent or provider has broken the conciliation agreement, you can apply to have the matter heard by the Tribunal.
-You can apply directly to the Tribunal, without going back to the RTA.
+If you believe the lessor, agent or provider has broken a conciliation agreement, you can apply directly to the Tribunal for an urgent hearing, without going back to the RTA.
 If the lessor, agent or provider believes that you have broken the conciliation agreement, they can also apply to the Tribunal for a decision.

-Need an RTA form?
-Some forms are available at official Australia Post Offices in Queensland or go online at www.rta.qld.gov.au.
+RTA forms are available online at www.rta.qld.gov.au.